-We left Newark, NJ at 5 pm on United nonstop flight and arrived at Panama Tocumen Airport about 10 PM.
-Picked up our rental car and was a smooth 25 minutes drive to the Hotel, thanks to my GPS.
-Since I am used to driving in crazy New York City traffic so driving in Panama City wasn’t so crazy.
-Did not plan any activities since it was already late night.
+We left Newark, New Jersey, at 5 pm on a United nonstop flight and arrived at Panama Tocumen Airport at about 10 PM.
+Then I picked up our rental car, which was a smooth 25-minute drive to the hotel, thanks to my GPS.
+Since I am used to driving in crazy New York City traffic, driving in Panama City wasn’t so crazy.
+I did not plan any activities since it was already late at night.

-Next day we awoke very early with excitement as I am always thrilled driving in a different country, but until now the best adventurous experience I had was in Costa Rica driving through Monte Verde region.
-Anyway, our first trip was out of the city to Gamboa, Colon considering the rush hour traffic.
-Was a wonderful trip to Rainforest something not to be missed.
+The next day we awoke very early with excitement as I was always thrilled driving in a different country.
+Still, until now, my best adventurous experience was in Costa Rica, driving through the Monte Verde region.
+Considering the rush hour traffic, our first trip was out of the city to Gamboa, Colon.
+It was a wonderful trip to the rainforest, something not to be missed.
 Later during the day stopped at the Panama Canal (Miraflores Locks), which was on our way back.
-Spend some time and was trying to experience the entire process.
+So spent some time and was trying to experience the entire process.

 Having traveled through much of Central America, I found that Panama was definitely different from its neighbors.
-Panama City is the capital of Panama and often called the Miami of the South.
-There are beautiful high-rise buildings on the waterfront, exotic food, cool looking buses, Spanish music everywhere, lots of activities, and energetic people.
+Panama City is the capital of Panama and is often called the Miami of the South.
+There are beautiful high-rise buildings on the waterfront, exotic food, excellent-looking buses, Spanish music everywhere, lots of activities, and energetic people.

 Top Things To Do In Panama

 Visit Casco Viejo